-I certify that on February 19, 2014, I electronically filed a copy of the foregoing with the Clerk of the Court by using the CM/ECF system which will send a notice of the electronic filing to the following: none.
-I further certify that I mailed the foregoing document and notice of electronic filing by first-class mail to the following non-CM/ECF participant: Pedro Pablo Barrientos Núñez, 1584 Brady Dr., Deltona, Florida 32725 and P.O.
-Box 5462, Deltona, FL 32728-5462.
+I certify that on September 21, 2015, I electronically filed a copy of the foregoing with the Clerk of the Court by using the CM/ECF system.
+I further certify that I mailed the foregoing document and the notice of electronic filing by first-class mail to the following non-CM/ECF participants: None.

-/s/ James A. Bolling Attorney
+/s/ Richard S. Dellinger